Tour Cliff Dwellings of the Ancestral Puebloans

 Entering the park, visitors are greeted by a steep, narrow, and scenic mountain road that climbs into the park to elevations of 7,000 to 8,500 feet above sea level.
 Visitors should plan for at least two hours to drive into and out of the park.
 Fifteen miles in from the entrance, the Far View Visitor Center is a great first stop in a visit to Mesa Verde National Park.
-From the Far View, visitors can purchase tickets for the guided tours of Cliff Palace, Balcony House or Long House.
+From the Far View, visitors can purchase tickets for the guided tours of Cliff Palace, Balcony House, or Long House.

 The weather in Mesa Verde National Park varies greatly with the season.
 Summer highs climb into the 90s, so visitors should be sure to bring and drink plenty of water during their visits.
-Temperatures often dip below freezing overnight in the winter months with highs only the 40s.
+Temperatures often dip below freezing overnight in the winter months with highs only in the 40s.
 Occasional snowstorms are possible from late fall through spring.

-The official park site offers accessibility information and tips for visitors heart or respiratory ailments and individuals with limited mobility, hearing impairments and visual impairments.
+The official park site offers accessibility information and tips for visitors’ heart or respiratory ailments and individuals with limited mobility, hearing impairments, and visual impairments.
 Visitors traveling with pets should review the pet policies and information as well.

 While visiting Mesa Verde National Park, travelers may want to check out other areas of interest in the region.